aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/api-gateway/cloudshell.en.md

 #### Set up Health Check

 1. Create a CloudWatch alarm-based health check for Route53 to identify if the endpoint is healthy.
+This procedure needs to be executed on Primary Region (us-east-1) only.

     *   Open the service **CloudWatch** on the AWS console and change to the primary region (us-east-1).
     *   On the left menu, select **Application monitoring** >> **Synthetics Canaries**